MdShimulMahmud/information-management-system-for-educational-institution/README.md

 - Every input field is validated.

-- When someone will be trying to create a new information of any student, teacher, class and parent information, he must be inputed the valid information, otherwise it shows the error message.<br/>
+- When someone is trying to create new information about any student, teacher, class, or parent, he must input valid information; otherwise, it shows an error message.<br/>

   ![Validation](DS_Store/validation.png)

 ### Searching

-- The search results showing based on the input typed by the user within search box.<br/>
+- The search results show up based on the input typed by the user within the search box.<br/>

   ![Searching](DS_Store/searcing.png)

 ### Pagination

-- In a single page, it consists only five information lists.
+- On a single page, it consists of only five information lists.
 The pagination shows on the bottom-left and bottom-right corner.<br/>

   ![Pagination](DS_Store/pagination.png)